 This doesn’t mean the end to disagreements; that is impossible to do if you are both being open and honest.
 You can harmoniously debate an issue.
 You can seek a resolution while expressing your feelings and listening to how the other person feels.

 If you reach a point where you are communicating solely to convey that you were right about something, to make a point that your partner doesn’t listen or take you seriously, or to “gloat,” then you are not really dealing with communication.
 Likewise, if you feel that this is your partner’s intention, then it is no longer about communication between the two of you.
 You may want to seek individual or couples’ therapy to get to the root of the issue, whether it’s competition, insecurity, revenge, or something else that is motivating one or both of you.

 Communication is a journey, not a destination.
 It’s not like one day, you are magically perfect at communicating, and then you never have a misunderstanding again.
 Remember that there can be many life events that can be challenging and weaken your communication skills.
 These are the low points of the journey: grief, burnout at work, stressful deadlines, and opposite schedules.
 It is important to always update your communication skills to meet the challenges you are facing and the needs of your relationship as you continue to share this life together.
 There is a reason we use the word “partner”; you two are supposed to be a team.
 Healthy and open communication are how the team creates its best environment to succeed together.

 Couples Therapy Services at Embracing You Therapy

-Here at Embracing You Therapy Group, the goal is to create a non-judgmental, supportive, and loving relationship.
-With Couples Counseling in Woodland Hills, CA, It is possible to learn relationship skills that will help you and your partner be more vulnerable, emotionally open, and flexible.
+Here at Embracing You Therapy, the goal is to create a non-judgmental, supportive, and loving safe space to make you and your partner feel comfortable.
+With Couples Counseling, It is possible to learn relationship skills that will help you and your partner be more vulnerable, emotionally open, and flexible.

 Meanwhile, check out our blog library for more readings on couple’s relationships!